 Initial impressions

-If you compare it to a grinder like the Baratza Sette, it feels a lot more sturdy.
-Like in a different league.
+It feels much more sturdy if you compare it to a grinder like the Baratza Sette.
+Like, in a different league.

 The motor is also quite powerful at 250 watt.
-I’ve tested it with SSP Multipurpose burrs (more about those later in the post) and it had no problem running the burrs; even at Turkish level settings.
+I’ve tested it with several different SSP burrs (more about those later in the post), and it had no problem running the burrs, even at Turkish-level settings.

 ssp burr multipurpose red speed and df64 grinder